Rennzie/sensat-tt-react/README.md

 ## Design Decisions:

 ### Libraries
-  - `snowpack`
-    - Develpment envorionment
-    - Crazy fast iteration time. avg of 50ms
-    - I've been wanting a reason to test it over webpack for a while
-    - Don't need to setup babel and all 100 other bits of tooling
-    - Down sides: Testing was not as straight forward as I'd hoped
-      - Sometimes the HMR needed to be rebooted, particularly when css changed
-      - New technology.
-I wouldn't rely on it in a production app.
-    - Alternatives: Webpack & Babel, Typescript (tsc)
-  - `chart.js`
-    - A robust charting solution built on canvas
-    - Out of the box charts
-    - Active community
-    - Quick to setup
-    - Down side: library is very large, documentation's challenging to parse
-    - Alternatives: `visx`, 100s of other libraries

 - `leaflet & react-leaflet`:
   - Mapping components
   - I'm most comfortable with this library.
   - Its powerful and open source with a huge community.
   - Down side: Easy to have performance issues
   - Alternatives: Mapbox, Open Layer, Google Maps
 - `date-fns`:
   - Date manipulation library
   - Easy use like `lodash`
   - Uses the native `Date` object making it a lighterweight alternative to `moment`
   - Down side: none I can think of.
   - Alternatives: Moment
 - `turf.js`:
   - Geospatial utility tools
   - Best in class javascript Geospatial library.
   - Has utils and helpers for every use case
   - Modularised limiting impact on package size
   - Down sides: none
   - Alternatives: none
+- `chart.js`
+  - A robust charting solution built on canvas
+  - Out of the box charts
+  - Active community
+  - Quick to setup
+  - Down side: library is very large, documentation's challenging to parse
+  - Alternatives: `visx`, 100s of other libraries
 - `chroma.js`
   - Colour manipulation library
   - Easy to use utility.
   - documentation is simply to follow
   - Down sides: Function chaining can get convoluted
   - Alternatives: not aware of any
+- `snowpack`
+  - Develpment envorionment
+  - Crazy fast iteration time. avg of 50ms
+  - I've been wanting a reason to test it over webpack for a while
+  - Don't need to setup babel and all 100 other bits of tooling
+  - Down sides: Testing was not as straight forward as I'd hoped
+    - Sometimes the HMR needed to be rebooted, particularly when css changed
+    - New technology.
+I wouldn't rely on it in a production app.
+  - Alternatives: Webpack & Babel, Typescript (tsc)

 ### Layout:

 - Side by side table&vis simplifies reponsive needs.
 - Side by side allows for viewing table and visualisation at the same time
   - Table is in context when viewing vis
   - Toggling or overviews can get in the way
 - Used `CSS Grid` as it makes creating 2 dimensional layouts easy
   - Challenge can be making it stick to the bottom (used to much `position: absolute`)
   - Could have used flex-box.
-Down side is number of `wrapper` divs required for the same result
+Down side is number of `wrapper` `div`s required for the same result

 ### What I left out:

  *Not sure if this refers to the extra tasks or the list of improvements below?*

 - I chose the tasks based on my strengths
 - Responsive design is time consuming
   - Easy to go down the rabbit hole
   - I doesn't highlight my core skills
 - Performance: The table should have >8000 results.
-To show them all and not kill the browser I'd have paginated the request or used virtualisation (windowing)
+To show them all and not kill the browser I'd have paginated therequest or used virtualisation (windowing)
   - Left it out in favour of completing the extra tasks.
   - I've added comments in the code indicating where I'd use these techniques
 - e2e and unit testing
   - I'd have used jest and `react-testing` library to complete these
   - Time was the primary reason to not add in tests

 ### Things to be improved:

 *The list is non-exhaustive but rather what came to mind while working.
 The task was intricate meaning there are many ways to improve it.*